Emancipation of Minors Basics

 What are the Benefits of Emancipation?

-There are several benefits of emancipation.
-An emancipated minor can:
+There are several benefits that an emancipated minor may take advantage of.
+An emancipated minor may:

-- Enter into a contract (including lease, rental, and purchase agreements)
+- Enter into a binding contract (including lease, rental, and purchase agreements) without parental consent and in their own name

 - Apply for public benefits

-- Make any and all healthcare decisions for themselves
+- Make all healthcare, medical care, or medical decisions for themselves

-For parents, there's no longer any legal duty to support the emancipated minor, whether financially or in a caregiving sense.
+For parents, there's no longer any legal duty to support the emancipated minor financially or in a caregiving sense.
 After emancipation, child support obligations also cease to be valid.
+Parental control ceases upon emancipation.

 Limitations on Emancipation

 Age Requirements for Emancipation

-A petition for emancipation may be brought by a mentally disabled person who is older than the default age of majority (18), but who has not yet been emancipated due to their mental disability, for example.
-If the mental disability is not so debilitating as to preclude adult decision-making, the court may actually grant the petition to allow the person control over their finances and enjoyment of the various social, legal, and economic benefits that come with emancipation.
+A petition for emancipation may be brought by a mentally disabled person older than the default age of majority (18) but who has not yet been emancipated due to their mental disability, for example.
+If the mental disability is not so debilitating as to preclude adult decision-making, the court may grant the petition to allow the person control over their finances so that they may enjoy the various social, legal, and economic benefits of emancipation.

-It's important to remember that the default age of majority has some amount of fluidity.
-It's not always eighteen years old – in the case of a significantly mentally challenged person, they may not become emancipated until they are much older.
+Remember that the default age of majority has some amount of fluidity.
+It's not always 18 years old: In the case of a significantly mentally challenged person, they may not become emancipated until they are much older.

 Have Questions about the Emancipation of Minors?
 Connect with an Attorney

-There are many different circumstances in which becoming emancipated from one's parents makes sense, but it's not an easy process.
+There are many different circumstances in which becoming emancipated from one's parents makes sense — but it's not an easy process.
 Before embarking on the emancipation process, you should seek professional legal help.
+Seek legal advice and legal aid from an experienced legal professional.
+They can give you valuable legal information to help guide your decisions.